rust-lang/nomicon/src/exotic-sizes.md

 knowing that it's *statically impossible* for this value to be an `Err`, as this would require providing a value of type `Void`.

-In principle, Rust can do some interesting analyses and optimizations based on this fact.
+In principle, Rust can do some interesting analysis and optimizations based on this fact.
 For instance, `Result<T, Void>` is represented as just `T`, because the `Err` case doesn't actually exist (strictly speaking, this is only an optimization that is not guaranteed, so for example transmuting one into the